 Software implementation of Camoco

-Camoco (Co-analysis of Molecular Components) is a python library including a suite of command line tools that interrelates different layers of genomic data.
-Namely, it integrates genes present near GWAS loci with functional information derived from gene co-expression networks.
-Camoco was developed to build and analyze co-expression networks from gene transcript expression data (i.e. RNA-Seq) but can also be utilized on other expression data such as metabolite or protein abundance as well as legacy expression data such as from micro-arrays.
+Camoco (Co-analysis of Molecular Components) is a python library that includes a suite of command line tools to inter-relate and co-analyze different layers of genomic data.
+Specifically, it integrates genes present near and around GWAS loci with functional information derived from gene co-expression networks.
+Camoco builds and analyzes co-expression networks from gene transcript expression data (i.e. RNA-Seq), but can also be utilized on other expression data such as metabolite, protein abundance, or micro-array data.

-This software implements three main routines: 1) construction and validation of co-expression networks from a counts or abundance matrix, 2) Mapping SNPs (or other loci) to genes, and 3) an algorithm that assesses the overlap of co-expression among candidate genes near significant GWAS peaks.
+This software implements three main routines: 1) construction and validation of co-expression networks from a counts or abundance matrix, 2) SNPs or other loci mapping onto genes, and 3) a method to assess the overlap of co-expression among candidate genes near significant GWAS peaks.

 Camoco is open source and freely available under the terms of the 'MIT license'.
-Full source code, software examples, as well as instructions on how to install and run Camoco are available at:
+Full source code, software examples as well as instructions on how to install and run Camoco are available at http://github.com/schae234/Camoco.

-http://github.com/schae234/Camoco.

-Camoco version 0.5.0 was used here.
+Camoco version 0.5.0 was used for this article.

 Construction quality control of co-expression networks